-(1) The 2011 bonus for Ms. Burcar was an additional discretionary cash bonus approved by the Compensation Committee for her efforts in 2011 in connection with the launch of our new Neutron product.
+- (1) The 2011 bonus for Ms. Burcar was an additional discretionary cash bonus approved by the Compensation Committee for her efforts in 2011 in connection with the launch of our new Neutron product.
 The 2013 bonus for Mr. Lamb was an additional discretionary cash bonus approved by the Compensation Committee for his extraordinary efforts in a strategic transaction that ultimately did not proceed.
 The 2013 bonus for Ms. Burcar was an additional discretionary cash bonus approved by the Compensation Committee for her efforts in new product development.
-Mr. Lamb and Ms. Burcar voluntarily agreed not to accept any payment associated with their 2013 discretionary bonuses, as well as their 2013 performance bonuses.

-(2) Represents the grant date fair value of performance-based restricted stock granted in the period.
-See Note 2 in the Company's Consolidated Financial Statements included in its 2013 Annual Report on Form 10-K for assumptions made in valuation of the performance-based restricted stock.

-(3) Represents the grant date fair value of stock options granted in the period.
-See Note 2 in the Company's Consolidated Financial Statements included in its 2013 Annual Report on Form 10-K for assumptions made in valuation of stock options.

-- (4) The amounts for all named executive officers represent the achievement of each respective officer's fiscal year 2013, 2012 and 2011 performance and stretch performance goals, consistent with the terms of the Performance-Based Incentive Plan.
+Mr. Lamb and Ms. Burcar voluntarily agreed not to accept any payment associated with their 2013 discretionary bonuses, as well as their 2013 performance bonuses. - (2) Represents the grant date fair value of performance-based restricted stock granted in the period.
+See Note 2 in the Company's Consolidated Financial Statements included in its 2013 Annual Report on Form 10-K for assumptions made in valuation of the performance-based restricted stock. - (3) Represents the grant date fair value of stock options granted in the period.
+See Note 2 in the Company's Consolidated Financial Statements included in its 2013 Annual Report on Form 10-K for assumptions made in valuation of stock options. - (4) The amounts for all named executive officers represent the achievement of each respective officer's fiscal year 2013, 2012 and 2011 performance and stretch performance goals, consistent with the terms of the Performance-Based Incentive Plan.
 Mr. Lamb, Mr. Riggs and Ms. Burcar voluntarily agreed not to accept any payment associated with their 2013 performance bonuses as well as their 2013 discretionary bonuses. - (5) Other compensation in 2013 for Mr. Lamb, Mr. Riggs and Ms. Burcar is the Company's match on the officer's 401(k) contributions.
 Other compensation in 2012 for Dr. Lopez, Mr. Lamb, Mr. Riggs and Ms. Burcar is the Company's match on the officer's 401(k) contributions.
 Other compensation for Dr. Lopez in 2011 includes a lump sum payment of \$1,000,000 in connection with the effective termination of the our 2005 Long -Term Retention Plan ("the LTRP payout") and \$8,770 from the Company's match on Dr. Lopez's 401(k) contributions.
-Other compensation for Mr. Lamb's 401(k) contributions.
-Other compensation for Mr. Lamb's 401(k) contributions.
-Other compensation for Mr. Lamb's 401(k) contributions.
-Other compensation for Mr. Riggs in 2011 includes \$200,000 from the LTRP payout and \$10,095 from the Company's match on Mr. Lamb's 401(k) contributions.
-Other compensation for Mr. Riggs in 2011 includes \$400,000 from the LTRP payout and \$8,864 from the Company's match on Mr. Rigg's 401(k) contributions.
+Other compensation for Mr. Lamb in 2011 includes \$200,000 from the LTRP payout and \$10,095 from the Company's match on Mr. Lamb's 401(k) contributions.
+Other compensation for Mr. Riggs in 2011 includes \$400,000 from the LTRP payout and \$8,864 from the Company's match on Mr. Riggs's 401(k) contributions.
 Other compensation for Mr. Costello in 2011 is from the LTRP payout.
-Other compensation for Ms. Burcar's 401(k) contributions.

-(6) In March, 2014, we delivered notice to Mr. Costello of his termination without cause, effective April 5, 2014.
+Other compensation for Ms. Burcar in 2011 includes \$220,000 from the LTRP payout and \$1,641 from the Company's match on Ms. Burcar's 401(k) contributions. - (6) In March, 2014, we delivered notice to Mr. Costello of his termination without cause, effective April 5, 2014.